 Advanced conceptual design thinking

-A three-day intensive course that to help experienced practitioners take their design skills to the next level.
+A two-day intensive course that to help experienced practitioners take their design skills to the next level.

 Conceptual design is at the heart of what many engineering and construction companies do.
 Any time a member of staff is faced with a problem to solve and a blank piece of paper in front of them, they are doing conceptual design.
 It is this creative act that shapes everything that follows.
 It is where the key decisions are made that can determine the ultimate success – or failure – of a project.

 And yet despite the importance of conceptual design, there existed until now no formal training methodology for experienced professionals in the engineering and construction sectors to develop their conceptual design skills.

 Think Up’s Conceptual Design Thinking training programme is built on two premises:

 - Design is a process built upon skills that anyone can practise and eventually master.